 We would like to point out that the contents of TCI-Info shall be regarded as FFS so far, since there were no agreements yet as how this is to be represented in RRC.
 In the current 38.331 running CR [7], new RRC fields have been introduced within the TCI-Info IE to activate and deactivate the configured TCI states for PDSCH and/or PDCCH of the deactivated PSCell.
 In NR, TCI state information is controlled via MAC CEs defined in TS 38.321, so adding new RRC IEs would be a duplication of the functionality.
 It is worth noting that the TCI state framework is constantly evolving, with frequent changes proposed by RAN1 every release and definition of new MAC CEs, e.g. simultaneous TCI state updates in Rel-16 and the upcoming unified TCI state framework and support for inter-cell mTRP in Rel-17.
 A drawback with replicating this information as separate fields in the RRC specification as currently captured in the running CR, is that these fields will constantly need to be updated whenever there is an update of the TCI state control framework in MAC specification.
 In general, such duplication of control across specifications should be avoided.
 The current solution in the running CR is the following:

+– TCI-Info

+The IE TCI-info is used to activate (and deactivate) the configured TCI states for PDSCH and/or PDCCH of the PSCell.

+TCI-Info information element